 SCE reviewed these desired conditions against data and observations from TERR 1 and the ongoing riparian monitoring effort as part of current license Article 405 to determine if the relicensing of the Bishop Creek Project would have an impact on the land manager's ability to achieve the desired condition.
-Relevant desired conditions include Watersheds Desired Conditions 0123 and 0624, and the Rivers and Streams Desired Conditions 0325 and 0426.
-As discussed in the FTR for the TERR 1 study (Volume III of this FLA), monitoring data collected both before and after the instream flow program was implemented in 1994 indicate that health of riparian communities in the watershed is consistent with Watershed Desired Condition 01 and Rivers and Streams Desired Conditions 03 and 04.
-Due to the presence of barriers (dams) as part of the Bishop Creek Project, it is assumed that the sediment regimes below the dams are not within a natural (pre-Project range), as stated in Watershed Desired Condition 06.
-However, SCE has developed proposed Geomorphic Flows as part of PME-1.4 during wet years and a Sediment Management Plan (PME-2, Appendix B) that will provide some additional sediment mobilization; the intent of which would be to help achieve the desired condition in specific reaches where there may be a concern.
+Relevant desired conditions include Watersheds Desired Conditions 01 and 06, and the Rivers and Streams Desired Conditions 03 and 04.
+As discussed in the FTR for the TERR 1 study (Volume III of this FLA), monitoring data collected both before and after the instream flow program was implemented in 1994 indicate that health of riparian communities in the watershed is consistent with Watershed Desired Condition 01 and Rivers and Streams Desired

-23 Watershed Desired Condition WTR-FW-DC-01 states that "adequate quantity and timing of water flows support ecological structure and functions, including aquatic species diversity and riparian vegetation.
+&lt;sup>23 Watershed Desired Condition WTR-FW-DC-01 states that "adequate quantity and timing of water flows support ecological structure and functions, including aquatic species diversity and riparian vegetation.
 Watersheds are resilient to changes in air temperatures, snowpack, timing of runoff, and other effects of climate change.

-24 Watershed Desired Condition WTR-FW-DC-06 states that "the sediment regime within waterbodies is within the natural range of variation.
+&lt;sup>24 Watershed Desired Condition WTR-FW-DC-06 states that "the sediment regime within waterbodies is within the natural range of variation.
 Elements of the sediment regime include the timing, volume, rate, and character of sediment input, storage, and transport.

-25 Rivers and Streams Desired Condition RCA-RIV-DC-03 states "instream flows are sufficient to sustain desired conditions of riparian, aquatic, wetland, and meadow habitats and retain patterns of sediment, nutrients, and wood routing as close as possible to those with which aquatic and riparian biota evolved.
+&lt;sup>25 Rivers and Streams Desired Condition RCA-RIV-DC-03 states "instream flows are sufficient to sustain desired conditions of riparian, aquatic, wetland, and meadow habitats and retain patterns of sediment, nutrients, and wood routing as close as possible to those with which aquatic and riparian biota evolved.
 The physical structure and condition of streambanks and shorelines minimize erosion and sustain desired habitat diversity"

-26 Rivers and Streams Desired Condition RCA-RIV-DC-04 states "Streams and rivers maintain seasonal water flow over time, including periodic flooding, which promotes natural movement of water, sediment, nutrients, and woody debris.
+&lt;sup>26 Rivers and Streams Desired Condition RCA-RIV-DC-04 states "Streams and rivers maintain seasonal water flow over time, including periodic flooding, which promotes natural movement of water, sediment, nutrients, and woody debris.
 Flooding creates a mix of stream substrates for fish habitat, including clean gravels for fish spawning, large wood structures, and sites for riparian vegetation to germinate and establish."